Daiwa Anglo-Japanese Foundation: Location

 The Foundation is based at Daiwa Foundation Japan House, a Georgian town house designed by Decimus Burton overlooking Regent's Park in central London.
 Daiwa Foundation Japan House acts as a centre for UK-Japan relations in Britain by offering a programme of seminars, exhibitions and book launches as well as meeting rooms for Japan-related activities.

 Part of Daiwa Foundation Japan House, 13 Cornwall Terrace, was the home of Sir Arthur Lasenby Liberty (1843–1917), founder of Liberty & Co.

 The Foundation is represented in Japan by its Tokyo Office, which provides local assistance to Daiwa Scholars and administers grant applications from Japan.
 It also handles general enquiries about the Foundation's programmes.

 Daiwa Scholarships

 Daiwa Scholarships

 The Daiwa Scholarship is an educational programme that sends British graduates to Japan for 19 months.
-Daiwa Scholars spend 1 month studying Japanese language in the UK, 12 months studying Japanese language in Japan, 1 month on a homestay and 6 months on a work placement.
+Daiwa Scholars spend 1 month studying Japanese in the UK, 12 months studying Japanese in Japan, 1 month on a homestay and 6 months on a work placement.
 Up to 8 Daiwa Scholarships are available each year.

 The programme was established in 1991 and was inspired by the belief that the exchange of young people would foster mutual understanding and support the long-term relationship between Britain and Japan.

 It is a core programme of the Foundation and through it the Foundation seeks to identify future leaders in their fields who will derive personal and professional benefit from obtaining an in-depth experience of Japan.

 Since 1991, 190 graduates from over 50 universities and over 60 different subject areas have completed the programme.